mnelissen/coo/README.md

 arguments, then the user must define the root constructor themselves.

 Be careful calling virtual methods from a constructor as they will call up to the most descendent class implementing them, immediately.
-Even though that class' constructor might not have finished yet.
-On the other hand, this may allow some different design patterns.
+(So, even though that class' constructor might not have finished yet.)
+On the other hand, this may allow some different design patterns than what C++ allows.
 For this reason, COO allows you to call parent constructors anywhere in the constructor body, so you can initialize necessary member variables first (expecting a virtual call).

 When declaring class variables on the stack, their (root) constructor is called by adding the arguments between parentheses after the variable name,